redbear/Duo/docs/listening_mode_setup_protocol.md

 If more than one firmware images to be uploaded to the OTA region, make sure that :

 - The `chunk_address` must be 4-KBytes aligned, since the external flash is 4-KBytes organized.
-- The `chunk_address` must not locate in the previously uploaded firmware data address range, or it will destroy the previously uploaded firmware image.
+- The `chunk_address` must NOT locate within the previously uploaded firmware data address range, or it will destroy the previously uploaded firmware image.
-- The `chunk_address` + `file_length` must not exceed the OTA region.
+- The (`chunk_address` + `file_length`) must NOT exceed the OTA region.

 ![image](images/OTA_region.png)

-**Note** : The current firmware image uploading procedure will abort if sending this command again, while the completed firmware image won't be reversed.
+**Note** : The current firmware image uploading procedure will abort if sending this command again, while the previously uploaded firmware image won't be reversed.

 ### Finish Firmware Update

 - Endpoint: TCP/5609 only
 - command_name : `finish-update`
 - parameter_length : `0`
 - parameter : omitted
 - Response string : `{"r":1}` // always return 1 for success

 This command will force the Duo exiting from the Listening Mode.
 If firmware uploading is performed successfully before, a soft-reset will be pending.
 Thus, once exits from the Listening Mode, the Duo then performs a soft-reset to deploy the uploaded firmware.
 If none of the firmware uploading is performed successfully, the Duo just exits from the Listening Mode normally without soft-reset.

+**Note** : If exiting from the Listening Mode without a reset, no matter multithreading is enabled or not, the BLE functionality in user application if implemented will not work any more, unless having a reset.

 ### <span id="upload-firmware-images">Upload Firmware Images</span>

 - Endpoint: TCP/50007 only
 - Request: Plain firmware image data block in sequence
 - Response string :

     - `not init` : indicates the firmware uploading procedure hasn't been initialized yet, i.e. the `prepare-update` command over TCP/5609 hasn't been sent or the command operated failed.
     - `chunk saved` : indicates a firmware data block has been stored in the [OTA region](https://github.com/redbear/Duo/blob/master/docs/firmware_architecture_overview.md#ota-image) or [FAC region](https://github.com/redbear/Duo/blob/master/docs/firmware_architecture_overview.md#factory-reset-image) appropriately.